 Would humility be so busy it can’t stop to serve?
 Jesus Himself gave us the answer to this.
 Abide and seek the better thing.

 Would humility pout when it doesn’t receive that ‘perfect gift’?
 Humility would give thanks in all things.

 Would humility grow irritable?
 Would it forget the truth of what Christ has done?
 For the joy set before Him, He endured the cross.
 He did that out of humility and love for us.

 I am thankful for Christmas and the remembrance it brings.
 I am thankful for the hope it promises that I desperately cling to.
-It reminds me that I can find joy this year even as I still grieve my mom’s absence.
-Because of Jesus, I will celebrate with her again.
+It reminds me that I can find joy this year even as I still grieve over loved ones gone too soon.
+Because of Jesus, one day, I will celebrate with them again.

 Humility puts it all in perspective.

 Want a ‘perfect’ Christmas?
 Abide in Christ.
 Think like Christ, and be looking for ways to serve like Christ.
 He was born in an undecorated, unglamorous stable full of stinky animals.
 It was simple, and yet He came.